 The buckles and straps are easy to use and allow for a wide range of adjustments.
-The fasteners mount to the skirt which provides a tighter fit with less pressure on your face.
+The fasteners mount to the silicone skirt which provides a tighter fit with less pressure on your face.
 This mounting also allows for a lower profile and volume of the mask.

-The overall mask design provides a large field of vision.
+The overall mask design provides a wide field of vision.
 If you choose a mask with clear silicone instead of black you increase the visibility even more.
 The mask provides an easy to squeeze nose well that allows equalizing pressure.

 |Ideal for||Great all-around mask for the recreational diver|

 - A large visible field

 - Straps and buckles could be of slightly higher quality and more sturdy.